I Only Want to Be with You: Background

 The Bay City Rollers recorded "I Only Want to Be with You" for their 1976 album Dedication in June and July 1976 at Soundstage Studio in Toronto with producer Jimmy Ienner.
-Dedication was the first Bay City Rollers recorded under the auspices of Arista Records, and it was Arista president Clive Davis who suggested that the group remake "I Only Want to Be with You."
+Dedication was the first Bay City Rollers recorded under the auspices of Arista Records, and it was Arista president Clive Davis who suggested that the group remake "I Only Want to Be with You".
 Jimmy Ienner was chosen by Davis to produce the Bay City Rollers on the basis of Ienner's work with the Raspberries.

 Release

-In the US "I Only Want to Be with You" was issued as advance single from Dedication in August 1976: that October the track reached a Billboard Hot 100 peak of number 12, besting the number 28 peak of the precedent Bay City Rollers' single "Rock and Roll Love Letter" while failing to match the Top Ten success the group had enjoyed in 1975–1976 with "Saturday Night" and in 1976 with "Money Honey".
-"I Only Want to Be with You" appeared to wrap up the group's burst of North American stardom as their next three US single releases were Top 40 shortfalls: however the group's fourth US single release subsequent to "I Only Want to Be With You": "You Made Me Believe in Magic", did afford the group a final Top Ten hit.
+In the U.S. "I Only Want to Be with You" was issued as an advance single from Dedication in August 1976.
+That October the track reached a Billboard Hot 100 peak of number 12, besting the number 28 position of the preceding Bay City Rollers' single "Rock and Roll Love Letter" while failing to match the Top Ten successes during 1975–1976 with "Saturday Night" and "Money Honey".
+"I Only Want to Be with You" appeared to wrap up the group's burst of North American stardom as their next three U.S. single releases were Top 40 shortfalls.
+However, their fourth U.S. single release after "I Only Want to Be With You", "You Made Me Believe in Magic", did afford the group a final Top Ten hit.

-Issued in the UK as a non-album single on 3 September 1976, "I Only Wanna Be with You" – so entitled – reached number 4 UK, affording the Bay City Rollers' a tenth and final Top Ten hit.
+Issued in the UK as a non-album single on 3 September 1976, and slightly re-titled as "I Only Wanna Be with You", it reached number 4, affording the Bay City Rollers a tenth and final Top Ten hit.

-It's noteworthy that the US and UK chart peaks of the Bay City Rollers' 1976 remake of "I Only Want to Be with You" exactly match the US and UK chart peaks achieved in 1964 by the Dusty Springfield original.
-However the Springfield original version had had a significantly stronger UK chart run holding at number 4 for 4 weeks – as opposed to the Bay City Rollers remake's one week chart peak – with the original's Top 50 tenure of 18 weeks being twice as long as the remake's.
-Conversely in the US the Bay City Rollers' remake had a Billboard Hot 100 tenure of 15 weeks while the Springfield original had maintained a Hot 100 presence for 10 weeks in total.
-(Comparisons between the chart impact of singles issued in distinct time periods should be considered imprecise, the methodology behind both the UK and US chart rankings having been frequently revised.)
+It's noteworthy that the U.S. and UK chart peaks of the Bay City Rollers' 1976 remake of "I Only Want to Be with You" exactly matched the positions achieved in 1964 by the Dusty Springfield original.
+However, Springfield's version had had a significantly stronger UK chart run holding at number 4 for 4 weeks – as opposed to the Bay City Rollers remake's one-week chart peak – with the original's Top 50 tenure of 18 weeks being twice as long as the remake's.
+Conversely in the U.S. the Bay City Rollers' remake had a Billboard Hot 100 tenure of 15 weeks while the Springfield original had maintained a Hot 100 presence for 10 weeks in total.
+(Comparisons between the chart impact of singles issued in distinct time periods should be considered imprecise, the methodology behind both the UK and U.S. chart rankings having been frequently revised.)